google/trillian-examples/README.md

  * [tritter](tritter): An example / demo of a chat service with audit capability.

+ * [sumdbaudit](sumdbaudit): Demonstration of an auditor for the GoLang SumDB module proxy, which clones a log and verifies the data in it.

 These examples are not supported per-se, but the Trillian team will likely try to help where possible.
 You can contact them via the channels listed under *Support* on the [Trillian][] repo.